 - A faculty or staff adviser

-- A minimum of ten interested students or members
+- A minimum of ten interested student members

 - A list of proposed activities for the first semester

-Step 3: REGISTER & START YOUR CLUB & ORG!
+Step 3: REGISTER & START YOUR CLUB OR ORG

-as a registered club & org you are allowed to apply for full Chartered Status.
+club or org, you are allowed to apply for full chartered status.

 Receive training (includes Risk Management Training*): All officers of a student club & org are required